depilz/SoundPlayer-S2D/README.md

 ## Methods

 * ### load(track [, ext])
   * Loads a track located in the audio folder.
-The track is the actual name of the file and the extension is optional, if not provided it uses `.ogg` for Android and `.aac` for iOS.
+The track is the actual name of the file and the extension is optional, if not provided it uses `.ogg` for Android and `.aac` for everything else.
      ```lua
      MusicPlayer.load("my song", ".wav")
      ```